 The antivirus scanner ClamAV (opens in new tab) provides some peace of mind, as it can detect many types of malware.
 It's often used on mail servers but will run happily on your desktop system if you want to scan files or folders.

-By default ClamAV can only be used from the command line, but you can use Synaptic to install 'clamtk' and 'clamtk-nautilus' to allow you to scan your system and individual files with a few clicks of your mouse.
+By default ClamAV can only be used from the command line, but you can use Synaptic to install 'clamtk (opens in new tab)' and 'clamtk-nautilus' which allows you to scan your system and individual files with a few clicks of your mouse.

-- We've also featured the best Linux laptops.
+We've also featured the best free Linux firewalls.